cambridgehackers/PYNQ/proposals/IntegratedRtl.md

     # elapsed time, 1 second to 5 minutes
     bitstream = pl.generate_bitstream()

+The service may require the user to have an account or the servce may just authenticate with the PynqZ1 board itself.

 ## G3: Enable pythonic interactions with the RTL

+Now that the user has a new bitstream incorporating their logic, provide a way to interact with it from python using the generated memory-mapped adapter.

     iop = VerilogIop('''
        module (